 The role of mini-grids, currently limited, is expected to increase, especially when access initiatives aim to provide electricity for productive and commercial activities as well as households.
-For sustainable mini-grid development and operation, an enabling environment is needed that covers dedicated policies and regulations, tailored financing mechanisms, enabling institutional frameworks, a focus on capacity-building, and adapted technology.
-Within such an en abling environment, suitable policies and regulations for mini-grids include a clear rural-electrification strategy, a tailored licensing and permitting framework, a mechanism to address compensation/integration of mini-grids when the main grid arrives, clear rules for setting tariffs which incentivize investment and enable sustainable operation, and measures to facilitate access to finance for both developers and end-users (IEA, 2017; IRENA, 2016).

-Anchoring mini-grid development to productive sectors, such as telecom towers or agriculture (irrigation/processing) can provide important, stable long-term revenue to the supplier and increase the financial viability of the mini-grid (as well as having benefits to the local economy and rural development).
+For sustainable mini-grid development and operation, an enabling environment is needed that covers dedicated policies and regulations, tailored financing mechanisms, enabling institutional frameworks, a focus on capacity building and adapted technology.
+Within such an enabling environment, suitable policies and regulations for mini-grids cover: a clear rural electrification strategy, a tailored licensing and permitting framework, a mechanism to address compensation/integration of mini-grids when the main grid arrives, clear rules for setting tariffs which incentivizes investment and enables sustainable operation, and measures to facilitate access to finance for both developers and endusers (IEA, 2017; IRENA, 2016).
+Anchoring mini-grid development to productive sectors, such as telecoms towers, agriculture (irrigation/processing) can provide important revenue to the supplier and increase the financial viability of the mini grid (as well as having benefits to the local economy).
 It is therefore important to promote productive uses sooner rather than later.